jenkins-x/jx-docs/content/en/blog/news/2023-kpt-live-apply.md

 ) | sendmail -t -S smtp.example.com
 ```

-To adopt for you own use the minimal changes would be to find and replace the smtp server and mail addresses now
+To adapt for your own use, the minimal changes would be to find and replace the smtp server and mail addresses now
 added for the domain **example.com**.
 Don't forget to make the script executable with `chmod +x ns-reconciled`.